 Most of my clients plan to give birth in the safety and privacy of their own home.
-I can provide full midwifery care if you are planning a homebirth.
+But I support people’s informed choice to give birth wherever feels best for them.

-A circular issued by our governing body, the Nursing and Midwifery Council (NMC) gives guidance for mothers and midwives attending home births.
+A circular issued by the Nursing and Midwifery Council (NMC) gives guidance for mothers and midwives attending home births.
 It states that

 “Research over the last couple of decades suggests that home birth is at least as safe as hospital-based birth for healthy women with normal pregnancies.”

-Women and their partners feel more empowered in their own environment, not restrained by hospital routines, policies and time limits.
+Women, birthing people, and their partners can feel more empowered in their own environment, not restrained by hospital routines, policies, time limits or visiting restrictions.

-For birth partners who want to be fully involved, home birth provides the ideal environment. (see birth stories)
+For birth partners who want to be fully involved, home birth provides the ideal environment, as well as the flexibility to have other family members present. (see birth stories)

 There is not normally much mess at a home birth.
 It is easily contained especially if you have a waterbirth.
-I do stay after the birth to observe mother and baby’s well-being and will help to clear-up.
+I usually stay a while after the birth to help with breastfeeding, and will help to clear-up.

 More information and research about home birth can be found on Angela Horn’s brilliant website www.homebirth.org.uk

-You can of course give birth in Hospital.
+You can of course give birth in a birth centre or in hospital if that is where you feel safest.
 Sometimes an unplanned transfer to hospital is needed.
-I will support you and accompany you wherever you give birth.
+I will support you wherever you plan to give birth.